cyberImperial/attack-graphs/README.md

                         Specify a mask for filtering the packets. (e.g.
                         '10.1.1.1/16' would keep packets starting with '10.1') -v, --verbose         Set the logging level to DEBUG.
+  -b, --benchmark       Disables database and inference engine for
+                        benchmarking.
+  -t BATCH_THREADS, --batch_threads BATCH_THREADS
+                        Number of threads that should run host discovery. (default is single-threaded)
 ```

 Running on a simulated network: